MorphoSys (ETR:MOR) Given a €105.00 Price Target by JPMorgan Chase & Co. Analysts

-MorphoSys (ETR:MOR) has been given a €105.00 ($123.53) target price by research analysts at JPMorgan Chase & Co. in a research note issued to investors on Wednesday, Borsen Zeitung reports.
+MorphoSys (ETR:MOR) has been assigned a €105.00 ($123.53) target price by stock analysts at JPMorgan Chase & Co. in a report issued on Tuesday, Borsen Zeitung reports.
 The brokerage currently has a “buy” rating on the stock.
-JPMorgan Chase & Co.‘s price objective indicates a potential upside of 45.03% from the company’s previous close.
+JPMorgan Chase & Co.‘s target price indicates a potential upside of 51.08% from the stock’s current price.

 MorphoSys AG, together with its subsidiaries, discovers, develops and commercializes therapeutic antibodies for patients suffering from cancer and autoimmune diseases in the United States.
 Its lead product candidate is Tafasitamab, an antibody for the treatment of B cell malignancies, including diffuse large B cell lymphoma and chronic lymphocytic leukemia.